orlandocaraballo/sei/outlines/51-ror-data-integrity-web-security/51-morning-exercise.md

 end
 ```

 You can read more about this method and other ruby `File` operations in this [article](https://www.codecademy.com/articles/writing-to-file-ruby).
+Your object should have the following attributes:

+- type
+- height
+- gender
+- weight

 Your script should display the objects as terminal output.
 If you were to run this script from the terminal the output should be similar to the following.